strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/nginx-proxy.md

 ### Nginx Upstream

 Upstream blocks are used to map an alias such as `strapi` to a specific URL such as `localhost:1337`.
-While it would be useful to define these in each virtual host file, Nginx currently doesn't support loading these within the virtual host **if you have multiple virtual host files** and instead you should configure these within the `conf.d` directory as this is loaded before any virtual host files.
+While it would be useful to define these in each virtual host file, Nginx currently doesn't support loading these within the virtual host if you have multiple virtual host files.
+Instead, configure these within the `conf.d` directory as this is loaded before any virtual host files.

 In the below configuration we are mapping `localhost:1337` to the Nginx alias `strapi`.